 - Active duty and families of active duty — including reserves who are currently on active duty.

 - Gold Star family members, where the service member died in armed conflict.

-- Military retirees getting retired pay regardless of whether or not they retired from active duty.
+- Military retirees that get retired pay regardless of whether or not they retired from active duty.

-- Some other veterans who did not retire.
+- Some other veterans that did not retire.
 This group expanded in January 2020 to include all disabled veterans and veterans awarded the Purple Heart Medal.